rehposolihpedoc/Module-1-Challenge/README.md

 ## Why I did this:
 I wanted to push my boundries for optimizing html and CSS docs.
 ## Problem solved:
-The customers code volume was reduced which increased loadtime.
+The customers code volume was reduced which reduced loadtime.
 ## Learning journey:
 I learned how to consolidate css selectors under the same property and value set.